BEATRICE IS A FULLY OPERATIONAL

 With a capital expenditure of around £2.5bn, Beatrice was also one of the largest ever private investments in Scottish infrastructure.

-Beatrice was delivered on time and under budget and is Scotland's second largest offshore wind farm.
+Beatrice was delivered on time and under budget and is one of Scotland's largest offshore wind farms.

 84 Siemens Gamesa turbines